ess-dmsc/kafka-to-nexus/documentation/writer_module_da00_dataarray.md

 in which case it is interpreted as a range of values from `first` to `last` in steps of (`last` - `first`) / (`step` - 1).

 ### Notes on required values
-Any configuration field with a default value is optional, and may be omitted.
+If the `dyamic` configuration field is `true`, then any configuration field with a default value is optional, and may be omitted.
+Otherwise, `variables` and `constants` are interpreted literally and each `datasets` sub-field must define both `data_type` and `shape` to produce an HDF5 dataset.

 ## Examples